 And then came winter 'ought five.'
 The year the Blizzard hit me.
 World of Warcraft!
 Consumer of Souls.
 Devourer of Free Time.
 And I liked it!
 No... no...
 LOVED it! *bounces joyously around*

-Here I am, years later - the epitome of the 'hardcore casual' - five characters at max level, another seven just four levels or less away.
+Here I am, years later - the epitome of the 'hardcore casual' - twelve characters at max level, and countless other random characters.
 I have fallen ill with Alt-itis.
 Why spend gold on 'phat lewts' for your main when you can totally pimp out your alts in gear far better for them?

 But anyways, why bother boring you more...

 Enjoy your stay!
-Don't forget to hit up the Quest for More Glory forums for any questions you have about QFG, or any Sierra game help!
+Don't forget to hit up the Sierra Forums Gateway for links to forums with help for any questions you have about QFG, or any Sierra game help!